 \section{Introduction}

-TI-ReID aims to retrieve a ranked set of images from a gallery that best match a natural-language description of a person (e.g., ``a man in a red shirt carrying a black backpack'').
-The gallery may contain images captured across different camera viewpoints, and variations in pose, illumination, blur, etc. TI-ReID operates on two different modalities of data, namely textual and visual, presenting a unique set of challenges.
+TI-ReID aims to retrieve a ranked set of reference images from a gallery that best match a natural-language description of a person (e.g., ``a man in a red shirt carrying a black backpack'').
+The gallery may contain images captured across different camera viewpoints, with variations in pose, illumination, resolution, blur, etc. TI-ReID operates on two data modalities, namely textual and visual, presenting a unique set of challenges.
 The model must learn to form associations between semantic concepts in textual space and their corresponding visual evidence, requiring reasoning over fine-grained local attributes and their spatial grounding.
-Another challenge is that real-world TI-ReID annotations exhibit noisy correspondence, the ambiguities thus lead to partial or total misalignment between modalities~\cite{qin2024noisy,zuo2024ufinebench}, making part-level grounding essential.
+Another challenge is that real-world TI-ReID annotations exhibit noisy correspondence, where the ambiguities lead to partial or total misalignment between modalities~\cite{qin2024noisy,zuo2024ufinebench}.
+Part-level grounding is therefore essential.

 VLMs such as CLIP have dramatically improved text-to-image retrieval~\cite{radford2021learning}.
 By training a dual-encoder architecture on millions of image-text pairs, CLIP learns a shared embedding space that places semantically similar images and texts closer together, facilitating cross-modal alignment.
 Several recent works have adapted CLIP to person TI-ReID by fine-tuning it on pedestrian datasets such as CUHK-PEDES ~\cite{li2017person}, ICFG-PEDES~\cite{ding2021semantically}, and RSTPReID ~\cite{rstpreid}.
-However, most existing approaches remain \emph{global} and largely \emph{uninterpretable}: they aggregate the entire image into a single embedding and the entire caption into another global embedding, allowing only holistic similarity matching.
+However, most state-of-the-art approaches remain \emph{global} and largely \emph{uninterpretable} -- they aggregate the entire image into a single embedding and the entire caption into another global embedding, allowing only holistic similarity matching.
 This global matching process does not explain why a particular image was retrieved.
 This limitation is critical for TI-ReID.
-When a match is made, it is important to understand whether the retrieval was driven by the red shirt, the black backpack, or some spurious background correlation.
-If the model fails, we would like to know whether it mislocalized an attribute, ignored a relevant phrase, or relied on an incidental cue.
-Global image-text similarity does not provide this insight.
+Given a match, it is important to understand whether the retrieval was driven by the red shirt, the black backpack, or some spurious background correlation.
+If the model fails, we should know whether an attribute was mislocalized, a relevant phrase was ignored, or it relied on an incidental cue.
+Global image-text similarity does not provide such insight.